 The Engineering Place is NC State’s K–20 education and resource headquarters for exploring engineering.
 Through hands-on summer camps, in-school mentoring, dynamic volunteer programs, topical workshops and much more, the Engineering Place builds excitement around engineering for students and teachers.

-As the statewide extension service of the College, the Industrial Extension Service partners with North Carolina industry and acts as a catalyst for the transfer of knowledge and technology in support of economic development.
+As the statewide extension service of the College, the Industry Expansion Solutions (formerly known as the Industrial Extension Service) partners with North Carolina industry and acts as a catalyst for the transfer of knowledge and technology in support of economic development.
 Combining industry specialists and experience with university resources and expertise, IES supplies North Carolina businesses with the tools and services they need to help increase productivity, efficiency, quality and profit.

 Minority Engineering Programs (MEP)